Why Are Solar Panels in the UK a Great Option

 No Maintenance Required

-Solar panels need almost no maintenance.
-Once the panels are installed, you need to keep them clean and check whether any trees begin to overshadow the solar PV array.
+Do solar panels need cleaning?
+Yes, once the panels are installed, you need to keep them clean and check whether any trees begin to overshadow the solar PV array.
 Keeping the installation clean can be even easier when solar panels are installed on the roof are tilted, since rainfall can help clean dust off of the system.

 With ground solar panels, maintenance may be more problematic, as the installation can accumulate dust, debris, snow, or bird droppings.
 Any dirt can be removed from the solar panels with the use of hot water, a brush, and possibly some washing-up liquid.

 Solar panels are ideal in remote areas where extending power lines to connect with electrical power grid would be too expensive.
 They are an affordable and effective solution for isolated homes in the rural areas of the country.

 There is also the possibility of integrating batteries in solar cell systems, and this can be used as an energy storage.
 Batteries store energy gathered by solar cells, saving it for rainy days or for use throughout the night.
 Solar battery storage system costs are not low, ranging typically between £1,200 and £6,000 depending on the size and capacity.
 However, technological developments are leading to new solutions and will eventually come up with a great solution for solar energy at night.

 High Initial Cost

 It comes as no surprise that solar panel costs are initially high.
 Although, a number of subsidy programs, as well as government rebates, help to counterbalance the expense.
 As new technologies in the solar panel field emerge, prices for solar panels are expected to continue to decrease making the investment more affordable.

 Dependence on Sunlight